The Ice Harvest: Plot

 On Christmas Eve in Wichita, Kansas, lawyer Charlie Arglist and pornographer Vic Cavanaugh prepare to leave town after stealing $2 million from their boss, mobster Bill Guerrard.
 However, icy roads force them to postpone their getaway.
 Vic holds the cash when they split up, biding their time until the roads clear.

 Charlie visits Sweet Cage, a local strip club owned by Vic and run by Renata Crest, a woman whom Charlie has long lusted after.
 She deduces he is hiding something.
 Charlie hints at the money, and she suggests they run away together.
-Taking advantage of the perceived situation, Renata asks Charlie to steal an incriminating photo of herself and a local politician from Vic and give it to her.
+Taking advantage of the perceived situation, Renata asks Charlie to steal an incriminating photo of a local politician from Vic and give it to her so she can leverage it to keep the city from shutting down her club.

 After talking to his friend Sidney, a bartender and bouncer at Sweet Cage, Charlie goes to another strip club owned by Vic, the Tease-O-Rama, and takes the photo from a safe.
 Before he can leave, Roy Gelles, one of Guerrard's enforcers, arrives looking for Charlie.
 Charlie hides in the men's restroom as Gelles enters.
 The enforcer reads aloud a graffito written in red sharpie on the wall above the urinal, "As Wichita falls, so falls Wichita Falls".

 After evading Gelles, Charlie goes to a restaurant/bar, running into his friend Pete, who is married to Charlie's ex-wife Sarabeth.
 Pete is drunk and decides to tag along with Charlie for as long as it takes to pass out.
 Charlie calls Vic from a pay phone, where he sees the same red graffito written above the phone.
 Charlie says that Gelles is in town, but Vic dismisses this, as he knows Gelles has family in Wichita.

 Charlie returns to Sweet Cage and gives Renata the photo.
 She says that Vic had called to warn Charlie that Gelles was indeed tailing them.
 Charlie takes Pete home, where he passes out on the living room floor.
 Charlie "borrows" a Mercedes Benz that Pete had bought for Sarabeth, because Pete had vomited in Charlie's car.
 He drives to Vic's home and finds Vic's wife shot in the head and lying next to the Christmas tree.